ztyyLV/barcode-reader-docs-mobile/programming/objectivec-swift/user-guide.md

 ```

 The script looks through your built application's **Frameworks** folder and make sure only the architectures you're building for are the only ones included in each framework.
 This way, you don't have to worry about dealing with those arcitectures during the build process.

-### RegionDefinition is not coming out as expected on mobile

-RegionDefinition works a little differently on mobile, and it's best to refer to the [Specify the Scan Region](samples/general.md#specify-the-scan-region) section of the General Settings page.